avlis/datacopy/README.md

         - t means truncate, insert, leave log file open for next query
         - i just inserts, leave log file open for next query
         - I insert and close the log file.
+        - e can be used for example to switch tables after a copy. in mysql, it can even happen in a single statement, like:
+            "RENAME TABLE MYTABLE TO MYTABLE_temp, MYTABLE_loading TO MYTABLE, MYTABLE_temp TO MYTABLE_loading"
+            combined with regexes, you can have a sql file like:
+            "RENAME TABLE #TABLENAME# TO #TABLENAME#_temp, #TABLENAME#_loading TO #TABLENAME#, #TABLENAME#_temp TO #TABLENAME#_loading"
+            and just refer it as @switch_tables.sql on the jobs file, with a regex to replace #TABLENAME# with the proper name.

 - query: can be a "select * from...", but if first char is @, means a file path to read the query from. or it can be just a table name, and it will build automatically a SELECT "[col1]","[col2]",(..)"[colN]" from [table].
 - table: destination table name.